HISTORICALLY AND TODAY

 The Challenge Grant was started in September of 1993 when Hudson Milestones started serving individuals in their own homes, providing them with services targeted at those problems that impede full independence.
 Participants receive a specified number of weekly hours.

 Dances.
-Monthly dances for adult clients are currently being held at the Moose Lodge in Jersey City.
+Dances for adult clients date back to 1957 where they were being held at the Moose Lodge in Jersey City.
 The dances give clients the opportunity to socialize with one another and provide community involvement.
-This program was among the first the agency offered and dates back to 1957.

 The Department of Quality Assurance was established January 1, 2016.
 The mission of the department is to improve the management performance level, accountability, data reporting, employee training, risk management, management effectiveness and efficiency of all departments that make up the agency.
 The department has processes to monitor quality, performance, and standards set by our grantors.
 The department is all about measurable results.